 Responsibility - While the OPM will be responsible for the overall resources management and implementation of the project, the Ministry of Gender, Labor, and Social Development (MGLSD) mandate as the government agency responsible for Social Protection sector policymaking and overall coordination of SP interventions.
-As a result, the MGLSD is leading the preparation of a national framework for public works, to which this Project will contribute.
-MGLSD will also lead efforts through the capacity building component of the Project to build the foundation for the direct income support program.
+As a result, the MGLSD is leading the preparation of a national Policy and framework that includes Income generating related opportunities for Households to which this Program will contribute to build the foundation for the direct income support program.